TheWongGuy/gat/README.md

 # gat
-After working in multiple tech companies that have tools to streamline project management with git, I decided to create a tool that can be used to simplify the setup of a git project but wrriten in python
+After working in multiple tech companies that have tools to streamline project management with git, I decided to create a tool that can be used to simplify the setup of a git project.

 Insired by [hub](https://github.com/github/hub).
 I highly recommend you check them out.